sanketkumar1509/Sanket-Kumar/README.md

 # Hi there 👋, I'm Sanket Kumar!
 I am currently 3rd year BS-MS student at Department of Physical Sciences, Indian Institute of Science Education and Research, Kolkata.

-I'm still honing my skills in basic Maching Learning, as well as programming with C, C++ and Python.
+I'm still honing my skills in basic Machine Learning, as well as programming with C, C++ and Python.
 I have some experience with LaTeX, primarily in creating scientific documents, presentations, or typesetting mathematical content.

 I also play cricket for fun. hehe 😜